 In severe cases, urgent emergency action from the health professional can be life-saving.
 Consequently, every health professional should be aware of the recognition and appropriate treatment for anaphylaxis.
 Whilst anaphylaxis associated with non-surgical cosmetic therapies is rare, it is reported, and hence the aesthetic practitioner needs to be aware of how to treat this as a complication of their treatment.
 With this, the aesthetic practitioner needs to be able to quickly access appropriate treatment for his or her patients in the event that one of them develops an anaphylactic reaction.

-This module, composed of 10 MCQ questions, covers the standard approach to the management of anaphylaxis in the aesthetic setting.
-On successful completion of this module, the user will be presented with a CPD certificate for one hour, which can be collected and used for revalidation and appraisal.
+This module, composed of 10 MCQs, covers the standard approach to the management of anaphylaxis in the aesthetic setting.
+Once you successfully complete this module - and achieve the minimum pass rate of 60% - you will be presented with a 1 Hour CPD Certificate, which can be collected and used for your revalidation and appraisal.
 Also, we provide a reading list discussing all aspects of recognition and treatment of anaphylaxis, as well as the guidelines on treating anaphylaxis.

 These assessment questions are designed to test your knowledge of the important aspects of anaphylaxis.
-On completion of this resource, the user should have an improved understanding of:
+On completion of this module, you will have an improved understanding of: